tensorflow/tensorflow/tensorflow/contrib/cmake/README.md

     * CUDNN (GPU build)
     * NCCL (GPU build on Linux)
     * SWIG (python binding)
-    * Perl (GPU build on Windows, required by full function grpc, optional)
+    * Perl (required by grpc for ssl support, optional)
-    * Go (GPU build on Windows, required by full function grpc, optional)
+    * Go (required by grpc for ssl support, optional)
-    * NASM (GPU build on Windows, required by full function grpc, optional)
+    * NASM/YASM (required by grpc for ssl support, optional)
 1. Start CMake GUI
 2. Click on `Browse Source` and direct to the the folder `<tensorflow-source>/tensorflow/contrib/cmake`
 3. Click on `Browse Build` and spectify a location that you want tensorflow to be build